 Presumably the high allowable encourages exploration and development.
 In the fractured Niobrara, however, high allowables create problems of protection of correlative rights.
-Except for controls governing spacing, the pools are for practical purposes producing under the "law of capture" (see, for example, how high capacity wells can affect productivity of smaller wells-Appendix 6, Figure 6-5).
+Except for controls governing spacing, the pools are for practical purposes producing under the "law of capture" (see, for pressure maintenance support depends on well location.
+Averages plotted are for each of the four tiers (each tier is 1 mi east-west and 6 mi north-south).

+example, how high capacity wells can affect productivity of smaller wells-Appendix 6, Figure 6-5).